 Video Phone: (360) 406-4759

-Peninsula College provides equal opportunity in education, employment, and college activities regardless of race, color, national origin, age, perceived or actual physical or mental disability, pregnancy, genetic information, sex, sexual orientation, gender identity, marital status, creed, religion, honorably discharged veteran or military status, use of a trained guide dog or service animal, or any other unlawful basis.
-For inquiries regarding non-discrimination or sexual misconduct policies, contact Title IX Coordinator and Vice President of HR/DEI (Hanan Zawideh, 360/417-6298), or ADA Coordinator (Kelley Opdyke, 360/417-6298), 1502 E. Lauridsen Blvd.
+Peninsula College provides equal opportunity in education, employment, and college activities regardless of race, color, national origin, age, disability, pregnancy, genetic information, sex, sexual orientation, gender identity, marital status, parental status, creed, religion, military status, or any other unlawful basis.
+For inquiries regarding non-discrimination or sexual misconduct policies, contact Title IX Coordinator and Human Resource Officer, Hanan Zawideh at: hzawideh@pencol.edu or Employee ADA Coordinator, Kelley Opdyke at: (360) 417-7985 or kopdyke@pencol.edu or Student ADA Coordinator, Brad Baranowski at: (360) 417-6279 or bbaranowski@pencol.edu, 1502 E. Lauridsen Blvd.
 Port Angeles, WA.